OpenSourceEconomics/econ-project-templates/docs/source/faq.rst

 The following failure::

-    FileNotFoundError: No such file or directory: '/Users/xxx/econ/econ-project templates/bld/add_variables.log'
+    FileNotFoundError: No such file or directory: '/Users/xxx/econ/econ project templates/bld/add_variables.log'

-has a simple solution: **Get rid of all spaces in the path to the project.** (i.e., ``econ-project-templates`` instead of ``econ-project templates`` in this case).
+has a simple solution: **Get rid of all spaces in the path to the project.** (i.e., ``econ-project-templates`` instead of ``econ project templates`` in this case).
 To do so, do **not** rename your user directory, that will cause havoc.
 Rather move the project folder to a different location.

-I have not been able to get Stata working with spaces in the path in batch mode, so this has nothing to do with Python/Pytask.
+I have not been able to get Stata working with spaces in the path in batch mode, so this has nothing to do with Python or pytask.
 If anybody finds a solution, please let me know.

 Stata failure: missing file